Where to See Spring Wildflowers in the Smoky Mountains

 Springtime is a time of renewal.
 The spring wildflowers begin to bloom, the trees begin to fill with green foliage again, and the fields of green grass return.
 For the Great Smoky Mountains, this is a beautiful sight to see!
 Spring in the Smoky Mountains offers beautiful scenery and refreshing weather, making Pigeon Forge the perfect location for a spring family vacation.

-If you’re planning on coming to Pigeon Forge over the next few weeks, taking a trip to see the spring wildflowers that bloom in the Smoky Mountains is a must.
+If you’re planning on coming to Pigeon Forge over the next few months, taking a trip to see spring wildflowers that bloom in the Smoky Mountains is a must.

 Some of the earliest spring wildflowers to bloom in Great Smoky Mountains National Park (GSMNP) don’t even wait for spring.
 Ephemerals like daffodils, jonquils, chickweed and violets start blooming in late winter, sometimes as early as February.

-Wild daffodils and jonquils are unique because, once planted they tend to come back every year in bigger numbers than before.
-They were very common around households in the pre-park days.
+- Jonquils are another common type of wildflower that are closely related to the daffodils.
+Jonquils have bright yellow petals and a matching yellow trumpet.
+Both jonquils and daffodils were very common around households in the pre-park days.
 If you come across a patch today, you’re likely standing where an old home site once stood.

 In addition to names like “daffodils” and “jonquils”, these flowers were also referred to as “Easter flowers” by inhabitants of the Smokies.
-This is because the blooming period of these flowers peaks around the same timeframe as the Christian holiday Easter.
+This is because the blooming period peaks around the same timeframe as the Christian holiday Easter.

 You’ve heard the saying, “April showers bring May flowers.”
 Well, that saying is certainly true in Great Smoky Mountains National Park.
 Higher levels of precipitation mean even more rainfall accumulation at higher elevations up in the mountains.
 The additional rainfall results in even more spectacular wildflower displays during spring in the Smoky Mountains.

-Best Places to See Spring Wildflowers in the Smoky Mountains
+Best places to see spring wildflowers in the Great Smoky Mountains

 - Cades Cove is one of the best places to see daffodils and jonquils.
 After you enter the “loop” in Cades Cove, you’ll pass one of the Civilian Conservation Corps (CCC) camps that were active in the 1930s.
 The flowers were planted in a pattern that spelled out “CO 5427”- the official name of the CCC camp.
 Today, these jonquils have multiplied and spread across the field, but if you look closely, you can still see the name of the camp spelled out by the patches of bright yellow flowers.